By: Jason Lee

 - Paid Membership Pricing: Plans starting at $15.99 per month

-When we logged on to check out the site for the first time at 2pm on a Friday afternoon, there was a note that said there were 126,874 singles currently online!
-Whoa, that’s an incredible number and this site already has our attention about 5 minutes into our Match.com review.
-While most sites don’t post this information, the ones that do are usually in the hundreds and maybe low thousands but never anywhere north of 100k.
-Match.com is off to a nice start.
+When we logged on to check out the site for the first time years ago at 2pm on a Friday afternoon, there was a note that said there were 126,874 singles currently online.
+That’s certainly an incredible number and the site already had our attention!

 But, just because there are a lot of people using the site doesn’t mean they’re quality.
 Sure, Match.com already passed the quantity test with flying colors, but what about the quality test?
 Well, here’s what we did to find out and what we saw.